superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 - **Mathias Hagewood**: In charge of creating the operational flow chart and identifying necessary skills for project execution.

-- **Reece Gilbert**: Focused on outlining the high-level solution and clearly restating the problem.
+- **Reece Gilbert**: Focused on outlining the high-level solution and restating the problem.

 - **Gabriel Buckner**: Responsible for defining the atomic subsystem specifications, managing resource allocation, and developing the project timeline.